kdgdkd/ramiho/README.md

 ## Contributing

 I am stubborn, but I am no programmer.
 And I am a newbie on GitHub and sharing code.
 This script is likely to contain a significant amount of bugs, and most of it could be polished and modified.
-So comments, suggestions, and pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Comments, suggestions, and pull requests are welcome.

 ## License